ikbal-mondal/Mathura-Vrindavan-Tour-Packages/README.md

-Each file represents a specific section of the website with full responsiveness and Tailwind-based UI.
+Each file represents a specific section of the website with full responsiveness and Tailwind-based UI SEO Friendly.

 ## 🔗 Live Link